threeport/user-docs/docs/architecture/control-plane.md

 ### Kubernetes Runtime Controller

 The Kubernetes runtime controller is used to provision new Kubernetes environments for workloads.
-It serves as an infra provider agnostic abstraction that allows a user to provision environments with the infra provider as a simple attribute of the `KubernetesRuntimeDefinition` object.
+It serves as a cloud provider agnostic abstraction that allows a user to provision environments with the cloud provider as a simple attribute of the `KubernetesRuntimeDefinition` object.
 The `KubernetesRuntimeInstance` object is where connection information for each cluster is stored and utilized when workloads are deployed to that cluster.